SCE Expedites Grid Hardening to Reduce PSPS

 “We want to reduce the number of PSPS events, reduce the duration of PSPS events and reduce the number of customers who experience PSPS events,” said Ohanian, a 31-year SCE veteran and frequent incident commander on the utility’s PSPS Incident Management Teams.
 “It’s good news for our customers affected by PSPS.”

 A deep-dive review of the areas most impacted by PSPS — or those with four or more PSPS de-energizations since 2019 — resulted in circuits feeding 80,000 customers being targeted for expedited grid hardening.
-This work was originally scheduled for completion at the end of this year and next year, but will now be completed by October.
+Some of this work was originally scheduled for completion at the end of this year and next year, but will now be completed by October.

-For starters, one-third of the approximately 700 miles of bare power lines previously scheduled to be replaced with insulated lines, or covered conductor, will be expedited along with at least 70 miles of new work.
+For starters, one-third of the approximately 700 miles of bare power lines previously scheduled to be replaced with insulated lines, or covered conductor, by year's end will be expedited to Oct.
+1 along with at least 70 miles of new work.
 This will help eliminate the risk of an ignition when a tree branch or other debris blows into equipment during high winds and reduce the need for PSPS.